Carr College of Nursing

 Family Nurse Practitioner Program

 Harding University Carr College of Nursing (HCCN) is pleased to offer a Master of Science in Nursing (MSN) Family Nurse Practitioner program.
 The curriculum is offered in a hybrid format where students gain the required knowledge via weekly online lectures, learning assignments and proctored testing.
-To validate student competencies and provide training for advanced practice skills, students are required to attend on campus intensives for 3-5 days each semester.
+To validate student competencies and provide training for advanced practice skills, students are required to attend on campus intensives three times throughout the entire program.
 The Family Nurse Practitioner (FNP) track educates students to become advanced practice registered nurses (APRNs) with the opportunity to sit for national certification exam upon graduation.
 With the education and certification of a Family Nurse Practitioner, the FNP will be able to work as a primary care provider within a variety of settings and with patient populations across the lifespan.
 As state and federal decisions shape the future of healthcare and advanced nursing practice, the graduate will be positioned to make a significant impact on safe, quality patient care.

 What is a Family Nurse Practitioner (FNP)?